asecurityteam/awsconfig-filterd/README.md

 <a id="markdown-AWS Config Filterd" name="AWS Config Filterd"></a>
 # AWS Config Filterd

-A lambda handler which receives AWS Config changes, applies filters, and returns the Config changes which match the filters.
+A Lambda that filters the Config change stream so that only a selection of relevant resource types continue onto the next stream.

 <https://github.com/asecurityteam/awsconfig-filterd>